Nada-Elghaweet/Speaker_Diarization/README.md

 - All experiments use the AMI manual segment XML files (`ami_public_manual_1.6.2`) for speaker label assignment.
 No ground-truth transcript is available, so ASR output is qualitative only.
 - Silence windows are excluded from training and evaluation in all experiments.
 - Speaker labels are local to each meeting; a global speaker ID is formed as `{meeting_id}.{speaker_letter}`.
-- The Transformer in Omar's pipeline is trained with sequence-level triplet loss.
+- The Transformer in Nada's pipeline is trained with sequence-level triplet loss.
 The Transformer in Maya/Steven/Hubert's pipeline is trained with CrossEntropy and Supervised Contrastive Loss.
-- Youssef's WavLM notebook is not included in this repository at the time of writing.